fledge-iot/fledge-south-s2opcua/docs/index.rst

 OPC UA Subscriptions
 --------------------

-The OPC UA Subscriptions tab allows you to define the Variables to be read from the OPC UA server's namespace:
+The OPC UA Subscriptions tab allows you to define the Variables to be read from the OPC UA server's namespace.
+The variables are read on an exception basis, a subscription is created with the OPC UA server and it will send the data only when it changes.
+This allows for very efficient communication and also the support for reading large numbers of variables from the OPC UA server.

 +-----------------------+
 | |opcua_subscriptions| |